Satsails/Satsails/README.md

 ## Acknowledgements

-Special thanks to Renato 38 and Alan Schramm for the motivation to build this platform.
-Thanks to the entire BullBitcoin team for the libraries they created and the support they provide.
-Special thanks to Ishi for the great help and quick responses to our questions.
+ - Special thanks to Renato 38 and Alan Schramm for the motivation to build this platform.
+ - Thanks to the entire BullBitcoin team for the libraries they created and the support they provide.a
+- Special thanks to Ishi for the great help and quick responses to our questions.